LADI/jack_mixer/README.md

 hardware mixing desks.
 It has lot of useful features, apart from being able to mix multiple JACK audio streams.

-It is licensed under GPL version 2 (or later), check the file [COPYING] for more information.
+It is licensed under GPL version 2 of, check the file [COPYING] for more information.

 This is LADI variant of jack_mixer.
 More than 10 years after the original author